CLOSE-UP: Recording Connection

 "The benefit of having the folks at Entertainment Connection help you is obviously that we can make sure that it gets done.
 We write them a check every time they give you an assignment, and we also offer the mentor a bonus if they choose to hire a student."

 Petulla has found a market in the growing phenomena that a college degree–even a degree from a conservatory or trade school doesn't guarantee a person a job.
 In fact, as he has found, some of those who are teaching "the business" in trade schools and colleges are doing so because they've failed in those fields.
-Entertainment Connection is based on the theory that the best teachers–and best learning environments–are to be found in the real world.
+Entertainment Connection is based on the ideal that the great teachers–and conducive, practical learning environments–are to be found in the real world, right where the work happens.

 "When I was making the video it occurred to me that I'm not telling anyone anything new.
 And when I explain to people how to do it on their own, it boils down to being focused on what you want and finding a correspondence course on what you want to get into, and if you can't find one, at least gather as much relevant information on the subject as you can.
 You can go to your local public library and get lots of information, and the government has a slew of correspondence courses that are free also.
 This is where you gather information that will impress your mentor, then we tell you how to find a mentor."